randiU/mws-restaurant-stage-1/README.md

 ## Project Overview

 This is a project included in the Udacity Front-End Web Developer Nanodegree program.
-The goal is to take a website that is unresponsive, lacks accessibility, and does not work offline, to become a responsive, accessible, and offline ready website.
+The goal is to take a website that is unresponsive, lacks accessibility, and does not work offline, and update it to become a responsive, accessible, and offline ready website.

 ## App Description

-The user can visit this website and choose a restaurant based on a specific neighborhood/location and what cuisine they are interested in.
-Once this information has been provided, they will be taken to a page specific to the restaurant they choose and can see reviews associted with that restaurant, hours of operation, and address information.
+The user can visit the Restaurant Reviews website and choose a restaurant based on a specific neighborhood/location and what cuisine they are interested in.
+Once this information has been provided, they will be provided with a list of possible restaurants.
+Once they pick a restaurant, they will be taken to a page specific to the restaurant and can see reviews associted with that restaurant, hours of operation, and address information.

 ## How to run the App